commotum/CSP-Analysis/Docs/Beyond.md

 - Model every global/non‑binary constraint by introducing extra, typed CSP variables whose domains enumerate the local choices that must be mutually exclusive.
 - Connect those typed variables to the concrete candidate labels via `is-csp-variable-for-label` facts; then assert pairwise contradiction links (`csp-linked`) between labels that share the same typed variable.
 - Optionally add non‑csp links (`exists-link`) for relational constraints that aren’t “exactly‑one” (e.g., inequalities, adjacency, distance).
 - Chain rules and Singles then operate over a pure graph of binary links and glinks.
+See [Graphs](Graphs.md) for the node/edge model and how it’s built.

 Core machinery (generic)
 - `csp-variable`, `candidate`, `g-candidate` templates: `CSP-Rules/CSP-Rules-V2.1/CSP-Rules-Generic/GENERAL/templates.clp`